-Hearing and understanding what is said in classrooms requires good speech intelligibility at an audible level.
-Speech needs to be heard above the ambient background noise.
-This is called the signal-to-noise ratio (SNR).
+To hear and understand what is said in classrooms requires good speech intelligibility at an audible level.
+The speech needs to be heard above the ambient background noise.
+This is called the signalto-noise ratio (SNR).

 The younger the listener, the greater the SNR needs to be in order to hear spoken language clearly above the noise.
-One important study9 indicated that while 15 dB could be considered a satisfactory SNR for older children (age 11), the youngest children (age 6) required an SNR of up to 20 dB to provide adequate speech intelligibility.
+One important study9 indicated that while 15 dB could be considered a satisfactory SNR for the older children (age 11), the youngest children (age 6) required an SNR of up to 20 dB to provide adequate speech intelligibility.

-Younger learners need larger signal-to-noise ratios (SNRs) to hear speech
+Younger learners need bigger signal-to-noise ratios (SNRs) to hear speech